Monday, December 13, 2010

 ½ cup unsweetened shredded coconut

-2 scoops Organic Whey Protein (optional - I do not include)*
+2 scoops Organic Whey Protein (optional)

 ½ cup raw almond butter (I sometimes use Organic Peanut Butter.
 Not as healthy as Almond Butter)